ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ### Step 4: Shut down a Notebook Server

 Go to the "File" menu at the top and choose "Hub Control Panel".
 Use the `Stop My Server` button in the `Control Panel` to shut down the Jupyter notebook server when finished (this cancels the job you are running on Summit or Blanca).
-You also have the option to restart a server if desired (for example, if you want to change from a "Summit Interactive" to a "Summit Haswell" server).
+You also have the option to restart a server if desired.

 Alternately, you can use the `Quit` button from the Jupyter home page to shut down the Jupyter notebook server.